-- Financial capability and capacity to manage Federal funds - Quality of financial management systems and ability to meet the administrative standards prescribed in applicable OMB Guidance - History of performance as reflected in the applicant's record in managing previous CNCS awards, cooperative agreements, or procurement awards, including: - Timeliness of compliance with applicable reporting requirements, - If applicable, meeting matching requirements, and - If applicable, the extent to which any previously awarded amounts will be expended prior to future awards - Information available through any OMB-designated repositories of government-wide eligibility qualification or financial integrity information, such as- - Federal Awardee Performance and Integrity Information System (FAPIIS), - U.S. Treasury Bureau of Fiscal Services - Dun and Bradstreet, or - "Do Not Pay" - Reports and findings from single audits performed under Uniform Administrative Guidance (formerly OMB Circular A-133) and findings of any other available audits - IRS Tax Form 990 - An applicant organization's annual report - Publicly available information including information from an applicant organization's website - Any other information listed in 45 CFR § 2522.140 - The applicant's ability to effectively implement statutory, regulatory, or other requirements. - Past Performance
+- Financial capability and capacity to manage Federal funds - Quality of financial management systems and ability to meet the administrative standards prescribed in applicable OMB Guidance - History of performance as reflected in the applicant's record in managing previous CNCS awards, cooperative agreements, or procurement awards, including:

+- Timeliness of compliance with applicable reporting requirements, - If applicable, meeting matching requirements, and - If applicable, the extent to which any previously awarded amounts will be expended prior to future awards - Information available through any OMB-designated repositories of government-wide eligibility qualification or financial integrity information, such as- - Federal Awardee Performance and Integrity Information System (FAPIIS), - U.S. Treasury Bureau of Fiscal Services - Dun and Bradstreet, or - "Do Not Pay" - Reports and findings from single audits performed under Uniform Administrative Guidance (formerly OMB Circular A-133) and findings of any other available audits - IRS Tax Form 990 - An applicant organization's annual report - Publicly available information including information from an applicant organization's website - Any other information listed in 45 CFR § 2522.140 - The applicant's ability to effectively implement statutory, regulatory, or other requirements. - Past Performance

-Commission staff will assess their recompeting subgrantees' past performance and submit those assessments to CNCS.
-CNCS will assess its recompeting direct grantees related to past performance.
+CNCS will assess its recompeting grantees related to past performance.
 This assessment is in addition to the evaluation of the applicant's eligibility for funding or the quality of its application on the basis of the Selection Criteria.
 Results from this assessment will inform funding decisions.
 In evaluating programmatic performance, CNCS will consider the following for applicants that are current formula and competitive grantees:

-- Grant progress reports attainment of Performance Measures - Enrollment and retention - Compliance with 30 day enrollment and exit requirements in the AmeriCorps portal - Site visit or other monitoring findings (if applicable) - OIG findings (if applicable) - Significant opportunities and/or risks of the grantee related to national service - Commission Rank e.
+- Grant progress reports attainment of Performance Measures - Enrollment and retention - Compliance with 30 day enrollment and exit requirements in the AmeriCorps portal - Site visit or other monitoring findings (if applicable) - OIG findings (if applicable) - Significant opportunities and/or risks of the grantee related to national service e.
 Consideration of Integrity and Performance System Information